IAKOBVS/jstring/README.md

 #include "/path/to/some/dir/jstr.h"
 ```

-Some headers may need to be explicitly included because they rely on POSIX.
+The following headers will need to be explicitly included (as they rely on POSIX):
+jstr-io.h
+jstr-regex.h

 ## Examples: